Montgomery Lock and Dam Project Continues Making Significant Progress

 |0

-This work, Montgomery Lock and Dam Project Continues Making Significant Progress [Image 5 of 5], by Carol Vernon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Montgomery Lock and Dam Project Continues Making Significant Progress, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.